FilipaGo/payup-app-prototype/README.md

 ### Interviews

-We conducted **10 interviews** in order to understand the behaviour of people who frequently share expenses and therefore are potential users of our product.
+We conducted **10 interviews** in order to understand the behaviour of people who frequently share expenses and therefore are potential end users of our product.

 Full Case Study Coming Soon 🚧